keith-dev/openbsd/src/distrib/hp300/ramdisk/install.md

 	_disk=$1
 	md_checkfordisklabel $_disk
-	case "$rval" in
+	case $? in
 	0)
-		echo -n "Do you wish to edit the disklabel on $_disk? [y] " ;;
+		;;
 	1)
-		echo "WARNING: Disk $_disk has no label" echo -n "Do you want to create one with the disklabel editor? [y] " ;;
+		echo "WARNING: Disk $_disk has no label.
+You will be creating a new one." echo
+		;;
 	2)
-		echo "WARNING: Label on disk $_disk is corrupted" echo -n "Do you want to try and repair the damage using the disklabel editor? [y] " ;;
+		echo "WARNING: Label on disk $_disk is corrupted.
+You will be repairing." echo
+		;;
 	esac

-	getresp "y"
-	case "$resp" in
-	y*|Y*) ;;
-	*)	return ;;
-	esac

 	# display example
 	cat << \__md_prep_disklabel_1

-Here is an example of what the partition information will look like once you have entered the disklabel editor.
-Disk partition sizes and offsets are in sector (most likely 512 bytes) units.
-Make sure these size/offset pairs are on cylinder boundaries (the number of sector per cylinder is given in the `sectors/cylinder' entry, which is not shown here).

-For the boot disk, partition `a' must be offset one cylinder (the number of sectors per cylinder should be given as the offset) and partition `c' must have an fstype of `unused'.
-Non-boot disks may start filesystems at offset 0.

-If there is no existing label on the disk, you MUST EDIT THE DISK GEOMETRY.
-Please have information on your disk at hand in order to do so.
-Failure to correct the disk geometry will result in your system being unable to boot from the disk you are installing on to.
-Be sure `cylinders', `total sectors' and `rpm' are set to something reasonable; this may be accomplished with the `e' command from within the disklabel editor.

-[Example]
-16 partitions:
-#        size   offset    fstype   [fsize bsize   cpg]
-  a:    50176     1574    4.2BSD     1024  8192    16   # (Cyl.
-1 - 111)
-  b:    64512    50176      swap                        # (Cyl.
-112 - 255)
-  c:   640192        0      boot                        # (Cyl.
-0 - 1428)
-  d:   525504   114688    4.2BSD     1024  8192    16   # (Cyl.
-256 - 1428)
-[End of example]
+If you are unsure of how to use multiple partitions properly (ie. seperating /, /usr, /tmp, /var, /usr/local, and other things) just split the space into a root and swap partition for now.
 __md_prep_disklabel_1
-	echo -n "Press [Enter] to continue " getresp ""

 	disklabel -W ${_disk}
 	disklabel -E ${_disk}

-	# We need to edit the disklabel, again, due to problems with using
-	# disklabel -E (currently) on this arch.
-XXX
-	disklabel ${_disk} | sed -e 's/interleave: 0/interleave: 1/' \
-	    -e 's/rpm: 0/rpm: 3600/' > /tmp/disklabelfixup
-	disklabel -R ${_disk} /tmp/disklabelfixup
-	rm /tmp/disklabelfixup
 }

 md_copy_kernel() {
+	if [ ! -s /mnt/bsd ]; then
+		echo    ""
+		echo    "Warning, no kernel installed!"
+		echo    "You did not unpack a file set containing a kernel." echo    "This is needed to boot.
+Please note that the install" echo    "install kernel is not suitable for general use." echo -n "Escape to shell add /mnt/bsd by hand? [y] " getresp "y"
+		case "$resp" in
+			y*|Y*)
+				echo "Type 'exit' to return to install." sh
+				;;
+			*)
+				;;
+		esac
+	fi
 }

 # Note, while they might not seem machine-dependent, the
 # welcome banner and the punt message may contain information
 # and/or instructions specific to the type of machine.

 md_welcome_banner() {
 (
-	echo	""
+	if [ "$MODE" = "install" ]; then
 		echo "Welcome to the OpenBSD/hp300 ${VERSION_MAJOR}.${VERSION_MINOR} installation program." cat << \__welcome_banner_1

-This program is designed to help you install OpenBSD on your system in a simple and rational way.
-You'll be asked several questions, and it would probably be useful to have your disk's hardware manual, the installation notes, and a calculator handy.
+This program is designed to help you put OpenBSD on your system in a simple and rational way.

-In particular, you will need to know some reasonably detailed information about your disk's geometry.
-This program can determine some limited information about certain specific types of HP-IB disks.
-If you have SCSI disks, however, prior knowledge of disk geometry is absolutely essential.
-The kernel will attempt to display geometry information for SCSI disks during boot, if possible.
-If you did not make it note of it before, you may wish to reboot and jot down your disk's geometry before proceeding.
+__welcome_banner_1

+	else
+		echo "Welcome to the OpenBSD/alpha ${VERSION_MAJOR}.${VERSION_MINOR} upgrade program." cat << \__welcome_banner_2

+This program is designed to help you upgrade your OpenBSD system in a simple and rational way.

+As a reminder, installing the `etc' binary set is NOT recommended.
+Once the rest of your system has been upgraded, you should manually merge any changes to files in the `etc' set into those files which already exist on your system.

+__welcome_banner_2
+	fi

+cat << \__welcome_banner_3

-As with anything which modifies your hard disk's contents, this program can cause SIGNIFICANT data loss, and you are advised to make sure your hard drive is backed up before beginning the installation process.
+As with anything which modifies your disk's contents, this program can cause SIGNIFICANT data loss, and you are advised to make sure your data is backed up before beginning the installation process.

-Default answers are displyed in brackets after the questions.
+Default answers are displayed in brackets after the questions.
 You can hit Control-C at any time to quit, but if you do so at a prompt, you may have to hit return.
 Also, quitting in the middle of installation may leave your system in an inconsistent state.

-__welcome_banner_1
+__welcome_banner_3
 ) | less -E
 }